natenka/pyneng-book-en/docs/source/book/08_python_basic_examples/working_with_dicts.rst

 If you want to get several parameters from the output, it is very convenient to use a dictionary with a nested dictionary.

 For example, from output ```sh ip interface``` you need to get two parameters: IP address and MTU.
-First, output of the information:
+First, output of information:

 ::